 The storms started to roll in around 4pm but we played on the rocks until the very last minute anyway <3

 Wine + appetizers at Blackfin Bistro where the food was freaking insane (100% order the mussels) and the service was amazing.
-We sat at the bar and talked to the owner for awhile.
-Loved everything about this place.
+We sat at the bar and talked to the owner for a while.
+I loved everything about this place.
 Then we headed directly across the street for dinner at Nine One Five.
-We sat on the wrap around patio upstairs and people watched while we ate.
-Highly recommend this place, but definitely make a reservation especially on weekends.
+We sat on the wrap-around patio upstairs and people watched while we ate.
+I highly recommend this place, but definitely make a reservation especially on weekends.

-Our two days of play ended with a full day of “work” – aka shooting a dope ass destination wedding which started in an amazing 2-level cottage which I’ll also link.
+Our two days of play ended with a full day of “work” – aka shooting a dope-ass destination wedding which started in an amazing 2-level cottage.
 The property also has a pool (!!) and costs an average of $121/night.
 They got married and celebrated with 30 of their closest friends and family at the Ernest Hemingway House.
 If you don’t know, this place is famous for having a shit ton of CATS that roam/live on the property.
 What.
 A. Dream.